Short answer: Once a year.

 Pre-Carbon Filter:

-The next stage of the Reverse Osmosis water filter system comprises the pre-carbon filter.
+The next stage of the Reverse Osmosis water systems comprises the activated carbon pre-filter.
 This filter, through the process of adsorption, eliminates the aesthetic impurities (for example, chlorine) from your household drinking water.

 A Pre-carbon filter typically lasts 6 – 9 months, after which you’ve to replace it.
-Not replacing it in time or avoiding the timely maintenance may lead to the release of impure water from your reverse osmosis faucet, which is harmful to your health.
+Not replacing it in time or avoiding timely maintenance may lead to the release of untreated water from your reverse osmosis faucet, which is harmful to your health.

 RO Membrane:

-The Reverse Osmosis membrane is the primary and most potent filter in the Reverse Osmosis water filter system.
-It removes a significant portion of the drinking water’s contaminants, be it dissolved adulterations or surface impurities, and makes your water clean.
+The Reverse Osmosis membrane is the primary and most potent filter in the Reverse Osmosis water filters.
+It removes a significant portion of the drinking water’s contaminants, be it dissolved adulterations or surface impurities, and gives you clean water.

 Generally, Reverse Osmosis membrane lasts up to 2 years, but some membrane types can function for 4 years.
 However, maintenance of your reverse osmosis machine in proper time is mandatory in such cases.